PythonRSAS/pythonrsas.github.io/_posts/2021-5-14-1-Timeseries-Modeling.md

 title = "ARIMA(1,1,0) non-dynamic level actual vs predicted" model.plot_predict(dynamic=False)
 ```
+The <span class="coding">dynamic=False</span> specification in <span class="coding">.plot_predict</span> uses the in-sample lagged values for prediction, which can make the predicted look better than they actually are.
+We will get to **out-of-sample testing** in the next section.

 <figure>
   <img src="{{ "/images/posts/ARIMA(1,1,0) non-dynamic level actual vs predicted.png" | relative_url }}">
 </figure>